Photos/Video: Roustabout Theatre Presents LITTLE RED RIDING COULD

 Little Red Riding Could will tour to theatres and schools in Autumn 2024.

-See production photos from Roustabout Theatre production of Little Red Riding Could, a playful and mischievous retelling of the original fairytale written and directed by Toby Hulse, with music by Robin Hemmings.
+See production photos and video from Roustabout Theatre production of Little Red Riding Could, a playful and mischievous retelling of the original fairytale written and directed by Toby Hulse, with music by Robin Hemmings.

 Featuring original songs and signature Roustabout silliness, Little Red Riding Could dares audiences to step off the path and write their own story - what would you do if you could?